 Odoo has many different view types.
 Each has a different function.

-Remember that each view is for one Model (database table), but can also show data from multiple models.
+Remember that each view is for one Model (database table), but can also show data from related models.

-Also known as a List View, this is used extensively in Odoo
+Also known as a List View, this is used extensively in Odoo.
+Technical information.

 Another way of displaying multiple records is to use the Kanban view